-Fender an instrument of change
+Fender an instrument of change in guitar industry

 Corona, Calif. — – Deep inside a cavernous factory here, some legendary rock names gather nonchalantly along a wall.